The Java Code Geek (JCG) Program

 - David Carver (Project lead for Eclipse XSL Tools Editor / Sit on Eclipse Architecture Council)

 - Rob Davies (CTO for FuseSource – Apache Activemq, Camel and ServiceMix projects founder)

 - Anton Epple (JavaTools Community leader, JayDay Dev Conf organizer, NetBeans Dream Team member)

 - Luís Carlos Moreira da Costa (Eclipse Regional Communities Brazil Rep, OSGi, Eclipse, D, Qt and Android Evangelist)

 - Alan Williamson (Java Champion, OpenBD Founder, J2EE Architect)

 - Chad Davis (Author and software architect)

 - Christian Grobmeier (Author, Open Source committer, currently Vice President of the Apache Software Foundation for Apache Logging project)

 - Geoffrey De Smet (Project lead and founder of OptaPlanner.
-A.I. researcher, E.A.P. lead and Open Source committer)
+A.I. researcher and Open Source committer)